 Physician Assistant Undergraduate Degree Program Information

-Physician assistants provide patients with diagnostic and therapeutic services.
-Students learn how to gather patient histories, perform physical examinations, administer diagnostic tests and perform medical procedures like sutures, injections and immunizations.
-Students in physician assistant undergraduate programs should have strong interpersonal skills and sound judgment.
+Students in physician assistant bachelor's programs learn how to gather patient histories, perform physical examinations, administer diagnostic tests and perform medical procedures like sutures, injections and immunizations.
 Graduates are prepared to sit for the Physician Assistant National Certification Examination (PANCE), which is necessary to become a certified physician assistant.

 Applicants to physician assistant undergrad programs need to have a high school diploma or GED.
 ACT or SAT scores are expected.
 Some schools require previous exposure to the healthcare industry.

 The first two years of a PA bachelor's degree program are spent learning theory, and the last two years are comprised of clinical work.
 Lectures involve anatomy, biology and chemistry.
 Class topics are: